mever-team/FairBench/README.md

 We now declare a binary sensitive attribute.
-We can either use a single `sensitive` array or consider multiple such attributes, which we se as a data fork per:
+We can either use a single `sensitive` array or consider multiple such attributes, which we set as a data fork per:

 ```python
 import fairbench as fb